LERNARDO/lernardo/backlog.markdown

 - added views and styles for articles
 - formatted names in activities list view
 - added article controller and DataService
+- tab navigation for profiles (paed): fixed by adding "Kalender" to the Kommunikation-Box in profiles